microsoft/aed-learn-template/README.md

     > This module is part of a multimodal learning experience.
 [Follow along with a video walkthrough of the module](https://URL?azure-portal=true) in a new tab.
     ```
     Links to a 30-60 minute technical walkthrough video on the Microsoft Developer YouTube Channel.
 See mockup in appendix.
+  - Summary unit:
+    ```
+    > [!TIP]
+    > Remember, this module is part of a multimodal learning experience.
+[Follow along with a video walkthrough of the module](https://URL?azure-portal=true) in a new tab.
+    ```
+    Links to a 30-60 minute technical walkthrough video on the Microsoft Developer YouTube Channel.
+See mockup in appendix.

 Learning path index page intro text will follow this format:
 1. Learning Path title includes partner name (“…inspired by <partner>” or “…in partnership with <partner>”).
 Note: if author attribution on index pages ships in H2, we will utilize this feature instead.